List of Steven Universe characters: Garnet

 The disciplined current leader of the Crystal Gems, Garnet (voiced by Estelle) is quiet, stoic, pragmatic, and described by Steven as "mysterious", but over the course of the series she becomes more emotionally open, especially in expressing her love for Steven.
 According to the writers, her great self-confidence is reflected in the fact that she never asks questions.
 She possesses two gems in the palms of her hands, from which she summons her Gem weapon, a pair of heavy gauntlets.
 She also has a precognitive ability she refers to as "future vision".
 Garnet has three eyes, over which she wears a visor.

 In the first-season finale "Jail Break", it is revealed that Garnet is a fusion of two smaller Gems named Ruby and Sapphire.
 Garnet's existence is thus a personification of Ruby and Sapphire's loving relationship—she describes herself as "a conversation" and "made of love"—and her personality is a stable blending of Ruby and Sapphire's traits.
 The character of Garnet has won acclaim from critics as a representation of a queer relationship.
 Though she is normally stoic, Garnet's strongest emotional displays are often centered around fusion: anger and revulsion at what she perceives as abuses or perversions of fusion, and delight when Steven develops the ability to fuse.
 The second-season episode "The Answer", a flashback showing how Ruby and Sapphire met and formed Garnet for the first time, was nominated for an Emmy Award and adapted into a children's book.

 Ruby and Sapphire

-Ruby (voiced by Charlyne Yi) and Sapphire (voiced by Erica Luttrell)—the two smaller Gems who are the components of Garnet—first appeared in "Jail Break".
+Ruby (voiced by Lo Mutac (Note: Credited as Charlyne Yi)) and Sapphire (voiced by Erica Luttrell)—the two smaller Gems who are the components of Garnet—first appeared in "Jail Break".
 They have contrasting personalities and abilities: Sapphire is an emotionally reserved Gem who held a high rank on Homeworld, with ice-related powers and the ability to see into the future; while Ruby is impulsive and hotheaded, has fire-related abilities, and was a common foot soldier on Homeworld.
 Garnet's qualities are the result of a "conversation" between these two contrasting personalities.
 Near the end of the fifth season, after a period of questioning the basis of their relationship in the wake of revelations about Rose Quartz's past, Ruby and Sapphire recommit themselves to each other through marriage; critics described the characters' marriage as a milestone of progress in the history of queer representation in children's television.